apollein/rosa_availabilities/README.md

 - https://github.com/bbernhard/signal-cli-rest-api
 - a crontab to run it frequently
 - a Signal account
+- the link to Rosa's API that returns availabilities for a MD.
+Use F12 on your navigator, but functions to get that automatically will be implemented.

 This project is not related in any way to Rosa ASBL.